 Land-sea interface areas like coasts, estuaries and bays are densely populated areas of huge environmental and societal relevance.
 The more we know about these essential areas, the better we can understand and protect them in the long term.
 Within LandSeaLot, researchers, fishers, aquaculture companies, marinas, NGOs and people who live or work in land-sea interface areas are creating new opportunities to observe these areas together.
 The results of this evolving Community of Practice will inform and guide future efforts to enhance collaboration amongst scientists and local communities in land-sea areas across Europe.

-To increase observation, LandSeaLot researchers and affiliated citizen science groups are testing and validating cost-effective technology: affordable, easy to use sensors and other devices for gathering marine and coastal data.
+To increase observation efforts, LandSeaLot researchers and affiliated citizen science groups are testing and validating cost-effective technology: affordable, easy to use sensors and other devices for gathering marine and coastal data.

 This technology makes it easier than ever for more people to observe the natural world.
 In the initial stages of the project, researchers, citizens and civil society will engage in training, testing and exchanging knowledge with LandSeaLot researchers.
 The resulting data will be used by project partners and fed into European marine open data services, namely EMODnet, for future use.
 These activities are laying the groundwork for significant public participation in scientific research on an international scale, building observation capacity and knowledge in the long term.